-I feel motivated to paint, inwardly, and my work often originates with a dream image.
-I engage with dreams to make unconscious habits, myths, stories, and wisdom, conscious, on the personal and collective levels.
-To develop the imagery into concepts, I utilize research, literature, current news, mathematics, and color theory.
-Critical to my practice is creating the right conditions to feel deeply, not just think about, the concepts driving the work.
-The subject I explore most is the climate crisis because of a personal love for the natural world, and grief for its degradation.
-Each piece is finished when the composition feels closest to being integrated, albeit never fully.
-Hence, imperfect symmetry prevails and I work almost exclusively on an x-y axis.
+Motivated to explore nature within and without, my work often originates with a dream image.
+I engage with dreams to make unconscious images, myths, and wisdom, conscious, on the personal and collective levels - to raise consciousness, most recently, on environmental issues.
+To develop imagery into concepts, I research, read literature and current news, and employ mathematics and color theory.
+Critical to my practice is to feel deeply and labor physically with, not just think about, each concept.
+I consider each piece finished when the composition feels closest to being integrated, albeit never fully.
+Hence, imperfect symmetry prevails, and I work almost exclusively on an x-y axis.

 Phase 1: Ideation